ajwills72/hbab/docs/perception.md

 In research, the AlexNet paper has now been cited over [100,000 times](https://scholar.google.co.uk/scholar?hl=en&as_sdt=0%2C5&q=ImageNet+Classification+with+Deep+Convolutional+Neural+Networks&btnG=) - to give you a sense of scale, everything I've ever published in a 30-year career has been cited around [2,000 times](https://scholar.google.com/citations?user=SXkN-cgAAAAJ&hl=en&oi=ao) _in total_.

 In the real-world, the startup company created by the authors of AlexNet was [acquired by Google](https://www.utoronto.ca/news/google-acquires-u-t-neural-networks-company) a year later, in 2013.
-Thus began a massive headhunt, with the top cognitive scientists who had spent long academic careers in these areas suddenly moving, part- or full-time, to major tech companies.
-[Geoff Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) and Alex Krischevsky joined Google as part of that acquisition.
-Yann LeCun joined facebook (now Meta).
-Peter Dayan joined Uber.
-Tesla.
-Microsoft
+Thus began a headhunt, with the top cognitive scientists who had spent long academic careers in these areas suddenly moving, part- or full-time, to major tech companies.
+[Geoff Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) joined Google and Yann LeCun [joined facebook](https://www.linkedin.com/in/yann-lecun/) the following year.

-Yan LeCunn
-Peter Dayan
+### Structure of AlexNet

 ## Plan

-- AlexNet (Krizhevsky, Sutrskever, Hinton, 2012)
+- AlexNet (Krizhevsky, Sutskever, Hinton, 2012)

    - Colour